Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Introduction

 More specifically, this study presents a systematic investigation into DeepONet architectural choices tailored for the consolidation phenomenon.
-We first explain the standard architecture of DeepONet, and then explore three model learning architectures to get initial insights.
-The first two models follow DeepONet variants investigated previously \citep{tan2022enhanced_deeponet,jin2022mionet}, and the third model adopts a non-traditional architectural choice, with its better accuracy supported by the analytical solution structure of the consolidation problem.
-Insights and challenges identified from the various explored architectures are shared and utilized to propose a DeepONet architecture enhanced with Trunknet Fourier feature embedding, which demonstrates superior performance.
+We first explain the standard DeepONet architecture, then explore three learning architectures to gain initial insights.
+The first two models follow DeepONet variants previously investigated \citep{tan2022enhanced_deeponet,jin2022mionet}, and the third model adopts a non-traditional architectural choice, with its improved accuracy supported by the analytical solution structure of the consolidation problem.
+Insights and challenges identified across the explored architectures are shared and used to propose a DeepONet architecture enhanced with TrunkNet Fourier feature embedding, which demonstrates superior performance.
+We further test the scalability in 3D consolidation scenarios, and present a conceptual application to uncertainty quantification.
 Overall, this study contributes to the integration of advanced scientific machine learning into geotechnical applications.

-\section{Deep operator networks(DeepONet)}
+\section{Deep operator networks (DeepONet)}

 DeepONet approximates mappings between infinite-dimensional function spaces.
 This capability positions DeepONet as a powerful framework for operator learning.
-Formally, consider an operator $\mathcal{G}$ defined as:
+Formally, consider an operator $\mathcal{G}$ \nomenclature{$\mathcal{G}$}{The solution operator that maps input functions to output functions} defined as: